-The U.S. SARSAT Program Steering Group has a formal Beacon Test Policy which dictates non-distress beacon activation policy for all United States beacon owners.
+The U.S. SARSAT Program Steering Group has a formal Beacon Test Policy that dictates a non-distress beacon activation policy for all United States beacon owners.
 The policy details self-test mode, testing using a “Test Code” beacon, and testing with operational coded beacons.
-There are no restrictions on any user operating the “Self-Test” mode for their beacon as long as it is done in accordance with manufacturer’s instructions.
-For beacon activation using a “test-coded” beacon or an operational beacon, approval must be validated by a national sponsor (USCG, USAF, or NOAA) and approved by NOAA by submitting a Request for 406 MHz Beacon Test form.
+There are no restrictions on any user operating the “self-test” mode for their beacon as long as it is done in accordance with manufacturer’s instructions.
+For beacon activation using a “test-coded” beacon or an operational beacon, approval must be validated by a national sponsor (USCG, USAF, or NOAA) and approved by NOAA by submitting a 406 MHz Beacon Test Request Form.

-For testing using the beacon’s “Self-Test” mode, no approval or coordination is required.
-Please follow your beacon manufacturer’s procedures to conduct the periodic self-test on your beacon, and look for the steady light, series of lights, or audible alert that your manufacturer describes should happen.
-During the test, the beacon is designed to go through a series of internal checks- including the final step of actually broadcasting a “test” signal to our satellites -without performing a “live test” by activating the beacon.
+For testing using the beacon’s self-test mode, no approval or coordination is required.
+Please follow your beacon manufacturer’s procedures to conduct the periodic self-test on your beacon, and look for the steady light, series of lights, or audible alert that your manufacturer describes should occur.
+During the test, the beacon is designed to go through a series of internal checks--including the final step of actually broadcasting a “test” signal to our satellites--without performing a “live test” by activating the beacon.

-Why doesn’t the test signal get interpreted as a distress by the satellites or ground stations, and how do you know that your unit worked?
-Every beacon has a unique digital code, made up of bits (1’s and 0’s).
-In a self test, the beacon alters the code by swapping two designated bits.
-The Cospas-Sarsat ground stations know to ignore the test, and stop the chain of events that normally occur to notify a Rescue Coordination Center (RCC).
+Why doesn’t the self-test signal get interpreted as a distress by the satellites or ground stations, and how do you know that your unit worked?
+Every beacon has a unique digital code. made up of bits (1’s and 0’s).
+In a self-test, the beacon alters the code by swapping two designated bits.
+The Cospas-Sarsat ground stations know to ignore the self-test, and stop the chain of events that normally occur to notify a Rescue Coordination Center (RCC).
 If the signal is sent without this change, you will not get the proper display or audible notification when conducting the self-test.
 If this happens, contact the manufacturer immediately.
-You will also want to contact one of the following depending on location: U.S. Coast Guard at 1-855-406-USCG (8724), U.S. Air Force Rescue Coordination Center at 800-851-3051, or Alaska Rescue Coordination Center at 800-420-7230, as you may have inadvertently broadcast a live signal.
-If not, you may be contacted by the RCC or other rescue agency that received the alert.
+You will also want to contact one of the following, depending on your location, as you may have inadvertently broadcast a live signal: U.S. Coast Guard at 1-855-406-USCG (8724), U.S. Air Force Rescue Coordination Center at 800-851-3051, or Alaska Rescue Coordination Center at 800-420-7230.
+Note that you may be contacted by the RCC or another rescue agency that received the alert.

 How does live testing impede the system?
-Due to bandwidth of communications to and from the satellites, and due to the storage capacity onboard the satellite, live testing can present problems.
+Due to the storage capacity onboard the satellites, live testing can present problems.
 For one, it may “step on” a signal from someone who is really in distress.
 Second, the newer message could push older messages out of storage, meaning that a real distress message sent before yours is now gone from memory in the satellite.
 Every distress signal received by a Low Earth Orbiting (LEO) satellite is stored for a period of time, to be broadcasted continually down to the Earth as the satellite orbits at 17,000 mph, in a process known as “store and forward.”
 Each ground station along the path of the satellite receives this message and relays it to the associated Mission Control Center (MCC).
-Then the appropriate RCC for the location or environment (such as a Coast Guard District) receives the alert signal, and launches a rescue team accordingly.
+Then the appropriate RCC for the location or environment (such as a Coast Guard District) receives the alert signal and launches a rescue team accordingly.
 So live testing of a beacon would waste valuable resources, and will only be authorized under specific criteria outlined in the Beacon Test Policy.